 - Phrase Catcher: The world within the rifts frequently gets the reaction of "I don't understand."

-- The Scottish Trope: The gods themselves don't dare say its name directly (except for Hel and Thor), using euphemisms like "the danger of which we dare not speak" or "You-Know-Who".
+- The Scottish Trope: The gods themselves don't dare say the Snarl's name directly (except for Hel and Thor), using euphemisms like "the danger of which we dare not speak" or "You-Know-Who".
+Although that mostly happens at the Godsmoot where mortals can hear them, and we know they want to keep its existence a secret.

 - Sealed Evil in a Can: Unusually, the can is the whole world.
 Multiple ones in fact as the Snarl keeps breaking out of it.